-Let’s talk about something most of you are buying this tire for, treadwear durability.
-The tread life is in question since the first tire was launched, even if manufacturers are able to make a tire with infinite tread life, they won’t do it, because they have to run their business, and keeps customers engaged in replacing tires.
+Let’s talk about something most of you are buying this tire for treadwear durability.
+The tread life has been in question since the first tire was launched; even if manufacturers are able to make a tire with infinite tread life, they won’t do it because they have to run their business and keep customers engaged in replacing tires.

-Let’s come to business and talk about this tire’s durability, first of all, this tire comes with 85K miles treadwear warranty and an 800 treadwear rating, these things have nothing to do with its real-life durability.
+Let’s come to business and talk about this tire’s durability; first of all, this tire comes with an 85K miles treadwear warranty and an 800 treadwear rating; these things have nothing to do with its real-life durability.

-Overall, this is one of the top tires when it comes to durability, the long-lasting performance stays intact after wearing off and is left with little tread depth.
-If the primary feature you required from your tires is its tread life, then this tire won’t disappoint you at all.
+Overall, this is one of the top tires when it comes to durability; the long-lasting performance stays intact after wearing off and is left with little tread depth.
+If the primary feature you require from your tires is its tread life, then this tire won’t disappoint you at all.

 Comfort and Responsiveness